anycable/graphql-anycable/README.md

 A (mostly) drop-in replacement for default ActionCable subscriptions adapter shipped with [graphql gem] but works with [AnyCable]!

-**IMPORTANT**: This gem is still in _proof of concept_ stage.
-It is not yet tested in production and everything may change without any notice.
-You have warned.

 [![Gem Version](https://badge.fury.io/rb/graphql-anycable.svg)](https://badge.fury.io/rb/graphql-anycable)

 <a href="https://evilmartians.com/?utm_source=graphql-anycable&utm_campaign=project_page">